undencem/RoomWordSample/README.md

+Whole information is copied from Google Android Devevlopment - Kotlin Labs

 # RoomWordSample
-Android Room with a View -Kotlin
+Android Room with a View -Kotlin (Google codelabs Preview)

 Before you begin